Beitstad Municipality

 Beitstad ([ˈbæ̂ɪtstɑ]) is a former municipality in what was Nord-Trøndelag county, Norway.
 The 201 km2 municipality existed from 1838 until its dissolution in 1964.
-The municipality encompassed what is now the northeastern part of the municipality of Steinkjer in Trøndelag county.
+The area is now part of Steinkjer Municipality in Trøndelag county.
 Beitstad was originally quite large, but by 1964, it included the areas east of the Beitstadsundet and Hjellbotn bay and north of the inner-most parts of the Trondheimsfjorden.
 The administrative centre was the village of Beitstad where Beitstad Church is located.

-History
+Prior to its dissolution in 1963, the 201 km2 municipality was the 370th largest by area out of the 689 municipalities in Norway.
+Beitstad Municipality was the 353rd most populous municipality in Norway with a population of about 2,601.
+The municipality's population density was 13 PD/km2 and its population had decreased by 1.7% over the previous 10-year period.

+General information

-The parish of Bedstaden was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-In 1846, the neighboring municipality of Nummedalseidet to the north was merged with Bedstaden.
+The parish of Bedstaden was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1846, the neighboring Nummedalseidet Municipality to the north was merged with Bedstaden.
 The spelling was later changed to Beitstad.
-On 1 January 1904, the northern district of Nummedalseidet (population: 1,368) was separated from Beitstad to create the new municipality of Namdalseid (again, this was the same area that joined Beitstad in 1846).
-The split left Beitstad with 2,946 inhabitants.
+On 1 January 1904, the northern district of Nummedalseidet (population: 1,368) was separated from Beitstad to create the new Namdalseid Municipality (this was the same area that joined Beitstad Municipality in 1846).
+The split left Beitstad Municipality with 2,946 inhabitants.
 On 1 July 1913 another split took place.
-All of Beitstad located west of the Beitstadsundet strait and Hjellbotn bay (population: 993) was established as the separate municipality of Malm, leaving Beitstad with a population of 1,934.
+All of Beitstad Municipality located west of the Beitstadsundet strait and the Hjellbotn bay (population: 993) was separated and became the new Malm Municipality, leaving Beitstad Municipality with a population of 1,934.